drekka/Voodoo/README.md

 In an XCTest endpoints can be passed as part of Voodoo's initialiser or they can be added later.
 With `magic` on the command line endpoints are configured in YAML files.

-Here is an example of an XCTest starting the server with some endpoints:
+Here is an example of an XCTest starting the server with some endpoints *(see the [Xcode configuration guide](../../wiki/XCode-configuration-guide))* for more details:

 ```swift
 server = try VoodooServer {